 In recent versions of these animations, as in the movie above, a grid of thin transparent lines in a mask is passed over a composite graphic image, to give an illusion of movement.
 In earlier versions, made in France in the the 1920’s and called Ombro cinema or cinema enfantin, the grid of transparent lines was static in a viewing frame, and a strip of the composites was spooled behind it.
 (There’s a nice demo from the North West Puppet Center in Seattle).
+Earlier versions still go back to the 1890’s and are described in a very authoritative Wikipedia entry.

 A beautiful recent booklet of barrier-grid animations is Colin Ord’s Magic Moving Images.
-In 2006 a new version of the technique, in which the act of opening a book automatically draws the grid over the image was patented by Rufus Butler Seder, called Scanimation.
+In 2006 a new version of the technique, in which the act of opening a book automatically draws the grid over the image, was patented by Rufus Butler Seder, called Scanimation.
 He’s also published a number great books for kids using his process.

-By the way, there also used to be an entirely separate early computer animation machine, in the 1960’s, called The Scanimate).
+(By the way, there also used to be an entirely separate early computer animation machine, in the 1960’s, called The Scanimate).

 In Seder’s and Ord’s books, the illusion happens in the real world, when you pass a real striped acetate mask over the composite base image.
 My demo is an animation that faithfully follows the real world process, as if a real striped mask was being passed over the base image.
 I borrowed the jumping man from this composite photo by nineteenth century movement scientist Etienne Marey.